-For example, more and more diagnostic imaging shifts from older technologies such as x-rays towards more advanced imaging such as MRI.
-The overall costs rise much faster than inflation because of the cost differential between an x-ray and an MRI even though there may not have been a large increase in per-unit cost of x-rays or MRIs or the overall number of services has increased since only one image may be taken.
+For example, as more diagnostic imaging shifts from using older technologies such as x-rays to more advanced imaging such as MRIs, the overall costs rise much faster than inflation.
+This is because of the cost differential between an x-ray and an MRI.
+Even though there may not have been a large increase in the cost of x-rays or MRIs because the overall number of services has shifted to the more expensive technology overall price rises faster than inflation.